Dangerous and Unsafe Trucks

 Each of these issues puts all of those who share the road in peril of injury or death due to a truck accident.
 The FMCSA notes that trucks exceeding 10,000 pounds account for 7 percent of vehicle miles traveled, and yet account for 13 percent of all traffic fatalities – most often involving a truck and another vehicle, and resulting in injury or death to passenger vehicle occupants.

 The American Trucking Association reports there are more than 3 million commercial truck drivers in the U.S. and more than 500,000 carriers.
-Although most drivers and trucking companies do strive for safety, the rest of us are imperiled when trucking companies:
+Although most drivers and trucking companies do strive for safety, our Fort Lauderdale lawyers know that the rest of us are imperiled when trucking companies:

 - Allow poorly-maintained vehicles to cause dangerous road conditions